 Tomatoes, peppers, eggplant, and onions need to be started 4-8 weeks before you want to put them outside—March is good in many places.
-You want seedlings that are about a foot tall and growing actively when it's time to transplant.
+You want seedlings that are 6"-12" tall and growing actively when it's time to transplant.
 If you don't have heat mats, err on the side of more time.
 If you have heat, lights, and rich potting mix, they will need less time.
 Don't start really, really early unless you have the space for big pots indoors, because rootbound plants don't grow well.
 Most professional growers prefer smaller transplants.

 Melons, cucumbers, squashes, basil, okra (as well as chia in some places) can be started a month before planting out.
 Melons need very warm soil and should go out later than the others.

 Beans and corn should be sown direct in the garden or about 2 weeks before putting outside.

 A good habit is to sow only part of your seed at first, saving the rest to plant a week or two later.
 That way, if the seeds come to harm in some way, you still have some.
 And when harvest time comes, you won’t have all your produce at once, but can pick over a long period.
 This is referred to in books and catalogs as “succession-sowing”

 Garden crops need much brighter light than houseplants.
 Most gardeners will need to use artificial light.
 Don't pay extra money for “grow lights” or special “full-spectrum” lights.
 A plug-in florescent fixture (often called a "shop light") with cool white bulbs is perfect.
 Cool White is very similar to spring sunlight.
 Incandescent or “warm white” light will produce slower growth—it is more like sunset or fall light.